aguengoer/naivebayes-from-scratch/README.md

 # naivebayes-from-scratch
-naivebayes from scratch with python
+Naivebayes from scratch with python